 "I Have a Dream" is a public speech delivered by American civil rights activist Martin Luther King, Jr. on August 28, 1963, in which he calls for an end to racism in the United States.
 Delivered to over 250,000 civil rights supporters from the steps of the Lincoln Memorial during the March on Washington, the speech was a defining moment of the American Civil Rights Movement.
 (Wikipedia)

 "I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation.
 Five score years ago, a great American, in whose symbolic shadow we stand today, signed the Emancipation Proclamation.
 This momentous decree came as a great beacon light of hope to millions of Negro slaves who had been seared in the flames of withering injustice.
 It came as a joyous daybreak to end the long night of their captivity."

-These Contributions have been made by the students are part of the Learning Movement empowered by them.
+These contributions have been made by the students who are part of the Learning Movement empowered by them.